What Is Managed Hosting?

-Managed hosting is an Internet hosting service where the hosting company not only provides you with a server for your website, but they also take over many of the day-to-day administration, optimization, troubleshooting, and system maintenance tasks.
+Managed hosting is an Internet hosting service where the hosting company not only provides you with a server for your website, but also takes over many of the day-to-day administration, optimization, troubleshooting, and system maintenance tasks.
 As a result, managed hosting allows you to focus on your business or hobby instead of spending countless hours managing and maintaining your server.

-In the past, managed hosting used to only be available on hosting packages that were based on the single tenant hosting model, namely dedicated server hosting.
+In the past, managed hosting used to only be available on hosting packages that were based on the single-tenant hosting model, namely dedicated server hosting.
 Consequently, for a long time, dedicated servers were used as the foundation for managed hosting.
 Being the sole tenant of a server was essential since it meant that the entire server would be used to power only your website.
 As a result, the hosting company would be able to make adjustments and modifications to suit your site’s specific requirements.

 Nowadays, managed hosting is considered to be an add-on to your existing hosting plan.
 As such, you should be able to convert your unmanaged hosting plan into a managed one, as long as your hosting provider offers managed services.
 Such conversions are possible on most hosting packages such as private cloud hosting, a dedicated server, and even VPS hosting.